lakshmansoma26/multilinguadoc-ai/README.md

 ---

-## Security (public repo usage)

-1. Do not commit `.env` to the repo. `.env` is listed in `.gitignore` and should remain local.
-2. Use environment variables for secrets. `core/config.py` raises if `OPENAI_API_KEY` is missing.
-3. If you want others to run the repo, they must create their own `.env`:
-   - `OPENAI_API_KEY=sk-...`
-4. If key ever leaked: revoke/rotate immediately in OpenAI dashboard, then update `.env`.

 ### How users run the project safely

 - clone repo
 - install deps (`pip install -r requirements.txt`)
-- create `.env` manually with their OpenAI key
+- create `.env` manually with users OpenAI key
 - start backend and Streamlit UI

 The code uses `os.getenv("OPENAI_API_KEY")` so no key is stored in source.